puppetlabs/puppet-instruqt-tracks/pe601-lab-2-1-run-multiple-tasks-with-a-plan/01-run-multiple-tasks-with-plan/assignment.md

     bolt plan run nginx::backup_all_logs --targets nixagent1,winagent1
     ```

-    ✔️ **Result:** Once the plan completes, you will see similar output to the following on the command line:
+    ✔️ **Result:** When the plan finishes, you'll see output similar to the following on the command line:
     ```
     Starting: plan nginx::backup_all_logs
     Starting: plan facts